Top 10 Reasons Lightroom Rocks!

 Some other things I mentioned in this article, where to get them

-- Perfect layers free plug-in for Lightroom: allows you to use layers right inside Lightroom without having to fork out the dough for Photoshop
+- Perfect layers plug-in for Lightroom: allows you to use layers right inside Lightroom without having to fork out the dough for Photoshop

 - Photomatix for HDR photography